Python Numpy Array Tutorial

 NumPy is, just like SciPy, Scikit-Learn, Pandas, etc. one of the packages that you just can’t miss when you’re learning data science, mainly because this library provides you with an array data structure that holds some benefits over Python lists, such as: being more compact, faster access in reading and writing items, being more convenient and more efficient.

-Today’s post will exactly focus on this last.
+Today’s post will focus precisely on this.
 This NumPy tutorial will not only show you what NumPy arrays actually are and how you can install Python, but you’ll also learn how to make arrays (even when your data comes from files!), how broadcasting works, how you can ask for help, how to manipulate your arrays and how to visualize them.

 If you want to know even more about NumPy arrays and the other data structures that you will need in your data science journey, consider taking a look at DataCamp’s Intro to Python for Data Science, which has a chapter on NumPy.